v-emilypr/azure-docs-sdk-java/docs-ref-services/preview/ai-formrecognizer-readme.md

 |"prebuilt-receipt"| Text extraction and prebuilt fields and values pertaining to English sales receipts
 |"{custom-model-id}"| Text extraction, selection marks, tables, labeled fields and values from your custom documents

 Sample code snippets to illustrate using a DocumentAnalysisClient [here][sample_readme].
+More information about analyzing documents, including supported features, locales, and document types can be found [here][fr-models].

 ### DocumentModelAdministrationClient
 The [DocumentModelAdministrationClient][document_model_admin_sync_client] and